kei-dongjin-kim/spring-backend-jwt/README.md

 ## Tech Stack

+- **Spring Boot**

-- **Spring Boot**: The main framework used for building the backend service.
+  - The main framework used for building the backend service.
 It simplifies the bootstrapping and development of a new Spring application.

+- **Spring Security**

+  - A powerful and highly customizable authentication and access-control framework.
+It's used in this project to secure REST endpoints.

-- **JWT (JSON Web Token)**: Used for securely transmitting information between parties as a JSON object.
+- **JWT (JSON Web Token)**

+  - Used for securely transmitting information between parties as a JSON object.
 In this project, it's used for authentication.

-- **Spring Security**: A powerful and highly customizable authentication and access-control framework.
-It's used in this project to secure REST endpoints.
+- **Hibernate**

-- **Hibernate**: A Java framework that simplifies the development of Java application to interact with the database.
+  - A Java framework that simplifies the development of Java application to interact with the database.
 It's used in this project for ORM (Object Relational Mapping).

+- **H2 Database**

-- **H2 Database**: This is an in-memory database that supports JDBC API.
+  - This is an in-memory database that supports JDBC API.
 It can be embedded in Java applications or run in the client-server mode.
 It is lightweight and does not require installation.
 In this project, it is used for development and testing purposes.

 ## API Endpoints